alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 The command above will create a private key and send it to STDOUT.

-What if you want to create a private key that is encrypted?
+One way or another, you will need to save your RSA private key to a file.
-Creating a private key and saving it to a file on your disk is like saving a password to a file in clear text.
+Clearly, it is not desirable to store it in the clear.
+It would be like saving a password to a file in clear text.

-Sometimes this is not a good idea.
+The solution to this problem is to store the private key in encrypted form.

 ### Create an encrypted RSA private key